Why LearnLux

 Does financial stress affect high earners?

 Yes.
-Studies show that over a third of Americans earning $200K or more live paycheck to paycheck.
 53% of LearnLux participants earn more than $99,000, and the most-discussed topics with Certified Financial Planner® professionals at higher incomes include equity compensation, tax planning, retirement adequacy, and supporting aging parents.
-World Bank Global Findex data cited by the World Economic Forum shows monthly bills and medical costs rank as top worries among higher-income adults too.
+Studies also show that over a third of Americans earning $200K or more live paycheck to paycheck.

 Is financial stress just about debt?